-The 2019-20 DII women's basketball season will see the quest for the 39th national championship.
-Come March, the field will be narrowed down to 64 teams in the hunt for the most sought-after hardware in DII women's basketball.
+The NCAA DII Women's Basketball Tournament pits 64 teams in the hunt for the most sought-after hardware in DII women's basketball.

 Let’s take a look at how the NCAA DII women’s basketball tournament works.

 2023 RECAP: Ashland wins the 2023 national championship

 What is the selection process for the DII women’s basketball tournament?

 Like March Madness on the Division I level, there are 64 teams that enter the DII women’s basketball tournament.
 Twenty-three teams get into the bracket by winning their respective conference tournaments and getting an automatic bid.
 Those 23 conferences are split up into eight regions.
 It looks like this:

 |Central||GAC, MIAA, NSIC|